 - Enjoy it – Write with a smile on your face, this will help you add personality to your writing.

 Scores are allocated for each skill based on candidates’ achievement in the relevant test component and will be marked by a trained examiners.
 Each part will be marked and given a score according to your level which will go towards your final mark.
 (0-50).

 Once all the parts of the exam (reading, writing, listening etc) has been completed, you will be given a numeric total from all of the exams, plus an overall CEFR level.
 The overall numerical score is the sum of the scores obtained in each skill.

 And that’s it, altogether the exam will take 50 minute and remember all Aptis exams are done online so make sure you keep practising by tapping into you computers at home.

-Want to try out an example?
-Then head over HERE to try a sample and test your level of English.
+Want to try out an example? try a sample and test your level of English here

 Hope you are successful in your attempt in passing your exam.